The Great Exodus from China: Trauma, Memory, and Identity in Modern Taiwan

 By Dominic Meng-Hsuan Yang | Cambridge University Press | £75.00 | 330 pages

-On 15 May 1950, thirteen-year-old Jiang Sizhang became one of tens of millions of Chinese whose lives were turned upside down by the Chinese civil war.
-Born in a fishing village on Daishan Island, less than a hundred kilometres from the Chinese mainland at the southern end of Hangzhou Bay, he had been three when the island was occupied by the Japanese.
-All that he recalled changing when they left in 1945 was that the school stopped teaching Japanese.
+On 15 May 1950, thirteen-year-old Jiang Sizhang became one of the tens of millions of people whose lives were turned upside down by the Chinese civil war.
+Born less than a hundred kilometres from the Chinese mainland — in a fishing village on Daishan Island, at the southern end of Hangzhou Bay — he had been three years old when the island was occupied by the Japanese.
+As far as he recalled, the only thing that changed after they left in 1945 was that the school stopped teaching Japanese.

-By May 1950, though, the islands were no longer safe from the forces of the People’s Republic, and the Kuomintang prepared to leave.
-On that fateful day, the fifteenth of the month, Jiang and two of his classmates encountered a group of Kuomintang soldiers, who abducted them.
+By May 1950, with the islands no longer safe from the forces of the People’s Republic, the Kuomintang prepared to leave.
+On that fateful day, the fifteenth of the month, Jiang and two of his classmates were abducted by a group of Kuomintang soldiers.
 The three boys were among 13,521 male Zhoushan islanders press-ganged into military service and taken to Taiwan.

-Jiang had little choice but to serve in the Kuomintang army in Taiwan.
+Jiang had little choice but to serve in the Kuomintang army.
 He would later remember his service as a form of slavery.
-Once, he tried to escape, but he was caught and sentenced to three years in prison.
+When he tried to escape, he was caught and sentenced to three years in prison.
 It was not until 1982, inspired by the 1977 American television miniseries Roots, that he sneaked back into China.
-He reunited with his parents on Daishan Island, but he did so only as a visitor, and never returned permanently to his native island.
+He was reunited with his parents on Daishan Island, but only as a visitor, and never returned permanently to his native island.

 The title of Jiang Sizhang’s memoir, published in 2008, translates as “Nostalgia: Diasporic Displacement, Memory and Grief of a ‘Mainlander.’”
 The quote marks around “mainlander” are significant.
 Jiang, the abducted Daishan Islander who now considers himself at home in Taiwan, is one of the protagonists of Dominic Meng-Hsuan Yang’s outstanding book The Great Exodus from China, which examines what it means to be a “mainlander,” or waishengren.